danielbernalb/LibreCO2/README.md

 2. You have two options:

 2.1.
-If you don{t want to install Arduino, only program the code, use Xloader:
+The easy way if you don't want to install Arduino, load and compile the code, only you need to programming, use Xloader:

 How to use Xloader to load a new version of grbl into the Arduino/X-controller.